-For e-mail inquires please send our office a message at: firstname.lastname@example.org
+For e-mail inquiries please send our office a message at: email@example.com

-During the Summer Session, (June 2 through July 24, 2014) all of the following parking permits will be valid for use:
+All of the following parking permits are valid for use:

 • Daily Parking Permit (Valid on the date purchased only-$3.00 per day) Permit Machines take coins and one dollar bills only.